Heart disease is the most serious health complication people with type 2 diabetes can develop – and it can happen to you.

 The most common form of heart disease in diabetes is coronary artery disease or “narrowing and/or hardening of the arteries”.
 This happens when fatty deposits block the arteries that supply the heart with blood.
-If you smoke, have high blood pressure or high cholesterol, do not exercise or eat a balanced diet, your heart is at risk of disease.
+Things like smoking, having high blood pressure or high cholesterol, and not exercising or eating a balanced diet can all increase the risk of heart disease.

 Coronary artery disease can also lead to a heart attack.
 While a heart attack may seem like an isolated event, it can be a sign of a much more serious and long-term heart health problem and can lead to heart failure.